 Verify fulfillment quality through systematic testing

 Data tells only part of the story.
-Direct observation reveals quality issues that numbers might miss:
+Direct observation catches quality issues that dashboards miss:

-Packaging audits: Request photos of packaged orders or samples of shipping materials to verify presentation quality
+Packaging audits: Request photos of packed orders weekly, or have samples of shipping materials sent to you.
+Is presentation consistent with your brand standards?

 PRO TIP: Test your new 3PL’s responsiveness by occasionally placing rush orders or making special packaging requests.
-Their handling of these exceptions often reveals their true service commitment better than routine operations.
+How they handle exceptions reveals their true service commitment better than routine operations ever will.

 Build a continuous improvement partnership